| Home

 Clue to the Core

-In a subsequent follow-up letter, Jung wrote Freud that his (Jung's) evenings
+In a subsequent follow-up letter, Jung wrote Freud that his [Jung's]

-were currently being taken up largely with astrology and the calculating
+evenings were currently being taken up largely with astrology and the

-to his (Jung's) letter, one thing catching his fascination had been
+to his [Jung's] letter, one thing catching his fascination had

-in the calculation of a woman's chart who was suffering from an "extraordinary
+been in the calculation of a woman's chart who was suffering from an

-It seemed there was a certain configuration in the chart which accurately
+"extraordinary mother complex."
+It seemed there was a certain configuration

 To

-"willing to believe anything that can be made to sound reasonable."
-But
+and was: "willing to believe anything that can be made to sound reasonable."

-Freud then added that he was concerned for Jung in the "dangerous step
+But Freud then added that he was concerned for Jung in the "dangerous

 Freud's